bsa7/pretrained-app/docs/develop-app.md

 ```

 ## <a name="run-application"></a>Run application
-Application runs as main endpoint, based on Streamlit and second part - frontend.
-Streamlit and Frontend parts are linked, shares data and working together.
+Application runs as main endpoint, based on Flask and second part - frontend.
+Flask and Frontend parts are linked, shares data and working together.

 To run api and frontend part open a new terminal and execute command:
 ```bash